 • The winner(s) might be granted with a short speaking opportunity during the Reception or Banquet to receive the award.

-Invited Speakers who attend the Reception or Banquet and has published at least 100 SCI publications.
+Invited Speakers who has published at least 100 SCI publications (self-nomination required).

 Selection & Announcement: